Zoey's OG Xbox

 13. Tony Hawk’s Pro Skater 2X (2001)

 Around 2000 was the height of the Tony Hawk’s Pro Skater series’ popularity.
 Activision was capitalizing on Neversoft’s golden goose, so the tendrils were being spread in all directions to every platform.
-2001 was the same year that Tony Hawk’s Pro Skater 3 was being released… on the PS2 and GameCube (and PS1) but the Xbox wouldn’t get it until the next year.
+2001 was the same year that Tony Hawk’s Pro Skater 3 was released… on the PS2 and GameCube (and PS1), but the Xbox wouldn’t get it until the next year.
 Perhaps to keep early Xbox adopters hungry, they released the exclusive Tony Hawk’s Pro Skater 2X.

 Elder Scrolls 3 Morrowind